TiffanyJTFu/TiffanyFu/_pages/cv.md

   * Certificate of Completion
   * Learning Dedication Award
 * **Participate on Summer fairs and open-air movies night as sales angels to donate to charity (08/2024)**
+  * Participated as a Sales Angel at various community events to support local charitable initiatives
+  * Assisted in selling snacks, drinks, and event merchandise during summer fairs and outdoor movie nights
+  * Engaged with attendees to promote fundraising goals and raise awareness about the supported charities
+  * Helped raise funds through customer service, teamwork, and active participation in event operations
 * **Brown University, Pre-College course in Leadership and Social Change (06/2024 - 07/2024)**
   * Certificate of Completion
 * **StarCatchers Dance Competition '24**